 25AH Battery Pack – I use this mainly for keeping my gadgets charged when backpacking and walking, but I have also used it on train journeys for work, to keep my phone charged.
 (Details here.)

 Apple mains charger with folding terminals – I can charge everything with it.

-Charging cables – Apple Lightning cable, dual micro-USB/Lightning USB cable and short versions of both types of micro-USB cables.
+Charging cables – Apple Lightning cable, dual micro-USB/Lightning USB cable.

 - Victorinox Cyber Tool

 - AAA Cell LED Lenser torch

 - 2x AA cell LED pen light – a larger torch is useful when exploring in lofts and under football stadiums.

 - A selection of bootable memory sticks for Trojan/Virus recovery

 - Small brush – it came from a make up set and is ideal for cleaning heat sinks, keyboards etc

 - Plastic pry tool – for opening phone cases and similar clipped together equipment